MAlexJ/example_springboot/multithreading_usage_patterns/asynchronous_process_on_signal/readme.md

   kafka, the number of read threads is equal to the number of partitions subscribed to by the application, but they are usually few)

-* Run event on time - for example, perform a recount to DB
+* Run event on time—for example, perform a recount to DB

 Executor configuration: